Few days back, i decided to get busy with my Samsung galaxy note, precisely the Korean version shv-e160s.

 There wasn’t a need to picnic and Samsung kies software called for an emergency firmware restore.
 I wasted no time and choose the option.
 This took another long while but nothing changed.
 I repeated same process like twice and burning off over 2GB of data bundle yet nothing changed.

 Now, i know i probably bored you with a long story there but i won’t be doing that on this part.
-I am just gonna state how i fixed it and if you are in same situation, you should follow my steps.
+I am just going to state how i fixed it and if you are in same situation, you should follow my steps.

 Now, this same step can be applicable in fixing the galaxy note shv-160L and K versions.
 All you need to do is download the specific Tegrak “Recovery” file for your phone model.
 You can verify this by navigating to settings > about device.